latex3/latex3/l3in2e/readme.txt

 l3toks
 ======

 TeX's token registers.
-(Can be compiled with checking enabled)
+(Can be compiled with checking enabled.)

 l3tl
 =====

 Token Lists and Token List variables, a basic LaTeX3 datatype for storing token lists.
 (These are essentially macros with no arguments.)
 The module also provides functions for arbitrary token lists.
 (Package can be compiled with checking enabled.)

 l3expan
 =======

 The argument expansion module.
 One of the main features of the language proposed here is a systematic treatment of the handling of argument expansion.
 The basic functions for preprocessing command arguments are defined here.

 l3quark
 =======